TufferDaze/RoR2_PoppyMod/README.md

 * Iron Ambassador is now added directly to inventory on kill
 * Increased Heroic Charge damage
 * Heroic Charge now gives a tiny speed boost
-* Fixed a bug where Steadfast Presence would do less damage than advertized
+* Fixed a bug where Steadfast Presence would do less damage than advertised
 * Slightly increased Keeper's Verdict damage
 * Slightly decreased Keeper's Verdict force